-The setgiovector() function registers an interrupt service function for a GIO device interrupt with the kernel's interrupt dispatcher, or unregisters one.
-The function prototype is level The interrupt level; must be $\ensuremath{GIO}\xspace$ INTERRUPT_1 for all devices except the graphics board. slot The slot number, 0 or 1. func The address of the interrupt handling function (typically the pfx intr() entry point of the device driver), or else NULL to unregister. arg A "pointer-sized integer" value to be passed as the first argument of the interrupt handler when it is invoked.
+- level The interrupt level; must be GIO_INTERRUPT_1 for all devices except the graphics board. - slot The slot number, 0 or 1. - func The address of the interrupt handling function (typically the pfxintr() entry point of the device driver), or else NULL to unregister.